microsoft/coyote/docs/_learn/get-started/using-coyote.md

 Download the [FailureDetector.dgml](/coyote/assets/images/FailureDetector.dgml) file to view it interactively using Visual Studio.
 Make sure the downloaded file keeps the file extension `.dgml`.
 Use CTRL+A to select everything and this will show you all the detailed links as well.

-**Note**: See [get started with Coyote](../get-started/install.md) for information on how to install the DGML editor component of Visual Studio.

 You are now ready to dive into the core concepts for using Coyote to test [async tasks](../programming-models/async/overview.md) and the more advanced [async actors](../programming-models/actors/overview.md).